In Alabama, surviving family members may have the right to pursue legal action when a loved one dies due to another party’s wrongful actions.

 Punitive damages are intended specifically to punish the at-fault party for their wrongful actions.
 In addition, punitive damages are to discourage others from committing wrongful acts in similar situations.

 Any damages that are awarded as a result of an Alabama wrongful death claim go directly to the victim’s heirs.
-The wronful death recovery does not go to the victim’s estate.
+The wrongful death recovery does not go to the victim’s estate.

 This means that immediate family members, such as a spouse or children, will receive the compensation.
 It does not matter if the deceased person named others in their will.